DanielSoutoV/metabarcoding/02_metacoder_heat_trees.md

 their code has ’node_color_range = c(“cyan”, “gray”, “magenta”)###

-If we look at print(obj$data$diff_table) above the plot, we can see that in our case, treatment_1 is ‘WET’.
-The log2 median ratio is defined as”log2(wet / dry).
-When a taxon has more counts in the wet season, the ratio is positive, therefore taxa more abundant in the wet season are coloured ‘steelblue’ in our case (not magenta).
+If we look at print(obj$data$diff_table) above the plot, we can see that in our case, treatment_1 is ‘DRY’.
+The log2 median ratio is defined as”log2(dry / wet).
+When a taxon has more counts in the dry season, the ratio is positive, therefore taxa more abundant in the dry season are coloured ‘goldenrod’ in our case (not magenta).

 But more interesting for us, to separate them according to focal groups.
 In orange for dry season, in blue for wet season.
 The following are the